 Each category is named after a translation from the original Japanese names written by Kano himself.
-The following image can show how the information, and the categories, can be tracked to make it easier for those using this model:
+The following image shows how the information and the categories can be tracked to make it easier for those using this model:

 Must-Be Quality

-Any product or feature that is in the must-be quality category are going to be requirements from consumers.
+Any product or feature that is in the must-be quality category is based on the requirements of the consumers.
 This is not to say that customers 'really want' them, but rather that they take them for granted.
 While it might seem that products in this category would be great marketing points, that is not typically the case.
-When a must-be quality feature is done properly, consumers won't really notice them.
+When a must-be quality feature is done properly, consumers won't really notice it.
 When they are done incorrectly, customers will be extremely upset.

 One-Dimensional Quality